Our commitment to you

 - you may withdraw your consent to receiving documents by email at any time by contacting us.

-You also confirm that you have the facilities to print any notice or document that we send you by email, if desired.
+- You also confirm that you have the facilities to print and save any notice or document that we send you by email, if desired.